How to use the command 'lighthouse' (with examples)

 Explanation:

-• --throttling-method=provided: Disables network throttling.
+• --throttling-method=provided: Disables both network and CPU throttling.

 Code: